 As of the date of this prospectus, we have not been involved in any investigations on cybersecurity review initiated by the Cyberspace Administration of China based on the draft measures, and we have not received any inquiry, notice, warning, sanctions in such respect or any regulatory objections to this offering.
 As of the date of this prospectus, recent regulatory actions by China's government related to data security or anti-monopoly have not materially impacted our ability to conduct our business, accept foreign investments or list on a U.S. or other foreign exchanges.
-Based on existing PRC laws and regulations, as advised by our PRC legal advisor, neither we nor our subsidiaries are currently subject to any pre-approval requirement from the CAC to operate our business or conduct this offering.
+Based on existing PRC laws and regulations, as advised by our PRC legal advisor, neither we nor our subsidiaries are currently subject to any pre-approval requirement from the CAC to operate our business or conduct this offering, subject to PRC government's interpretation and implementation of the draft measures after they take effect.